doosedev/calstatela-ira-po-automator/README.md

 # IRA Purchase Request Automator
-Hello, wayward traveler!If you've somehow stumbled upon this in your random travels of the internet, this repository is completely useless to you!
+Hello, wayward traveler!
+If you've somehow stumbled upon this in your random travels of the internet, this repository is completely useless to you!
 Move along and happy travels :D

 If you're an officer of a student organization at Cal State LA which receives funding from the Department of ECST under IRA allocations, welcome!
 If somehow you fit that bill **AND** randomly stumbled upon this repository... how?

 ## Preface
 Anyone who's filled out an IRA purchase request form knows how much of a hassle it can be, as copying every product number, quantity and cost, description and whatnot to multiple different PDFs for sending off is a tedious task, and one it's suprising hasn't been streamlined before.
 Why